Do Gradient-based Explanations Tell Anything About Adversarial Robustness to Android Malware?: Experimental Analysis

 \subsection{Experimental Setup}

-\myparagraph{Dataset.} We use the \DDrebin dataset~\cite{rieck14-drebin}, consisting of $121,329$ benign applications and $5,615$ malicious samples, labeled with VirusTotal.
-A sample is labeled as malicious if it is detected by at least five anti-virus scanners, whereas it is labeled as benign otherwise.
+\myparagraph{Datasets.} We use two different datasets of real-world Android applications.
+The first is the \DDrebin dataset \cite{rieck14-drebin}, consisting of $121,329$ benign applications and $5,615$ malicious samples, labeled with \texttt{VirusTotal} and collected between August 2010 and October 2012.
+A sample is labeled as malicious if it is flagged by at least five anti-virus scanners, whereas it is labeled as benign otherwise.
+The second is the \DTesseract dataset \cite{pendlebury2019tesseract}, consisting of $116,993$ benign applications and $12,735$ malicious samples, collected from \texttt{AndroZoo} \cite{allix2016androzoo} between January 2014 and December 2016.
+In Fig.~\ref{fig:vt-counts} we report the distribution of malware in each dataset with respect to the number of anti-virus scanners that flagged the applications as positive.
+We can observe how for \DDrebin most samples are flagged by 30 to 35 scanners, while for \DTesseract 4 to 10 scanners detect most of the positives.
+This shows how recognizing the samples of the latter, newer dataset, still represents a significant challenge for many scanners.

 \myparagraph{Training-validation-test splits.} We average our results on 5 runs.
-In each run, we randomly selected 60,000 apps from the \DDrebin data to train the learning algorithms, and we used the remaining apps for testing.
+In each run, we randomly selected 60,000 apps from both datasets to train the learning algorithms, and we used the remaining apps for testing.

-\myparagraph{Classifiers.} We compare the standard \DDrebin implementation based on a linear Support Vector Machine (\SVM) against the \textit{secured} linear SVM from~\cite{demontis17-tdsc} (\SECSVM), an SVM with the RBF kernel (\SVMRBF), a logistic regression (\LOGI) and a ridge regression (\RIDGE).
+\myparagraph{Classifiers.} We compare the standard \DDrebin implementation based on a linear Support Vector Machine (\SVM) against the \textit{secured} linear SVM from \cite{demontis17-tdsc} (\SECSVM), an SVM with the RBF kernel (\SVMRBF), a logistic regression (\LOGI) and a ridge regression (\RIDGE).